Mental health in sport

 • disordered eating or eating disorders – some young people experiencing these may be too physically unwell to take part, or performance pressures may be part of their illness

-• social isolation or anxiety – young people might feel they can’t participate alongside other team members, despite wanting to take part in the sport itself
+• social anxiety or isolation – young people might feel they can’t join in with other team members, despite wanting to take part in the sport itself

-• the side effects of medication can include things like excess sweating, lethargy or weight gain or loss
+• the side effects of some medication can include things like excess sweating, lethargy, weight gain or weight loss

 Unique stressors in sport

-We’re now beginning to realise that there are some stressors that can affect young people that are unique to sport.
-These can be even more pronounced where elite athletes are concerned.
+We know that there are some stressors that can affect young people that are unique to sport.
+These can be even more pronounced where high-performance sport is concerned.

 Some of the things that should be taken into consideration are:

-• comparisons with peers around ability, appearance or popularity
+• comparisons with friends and teammates around ability, appearance or popularity

 • maintaining, gaining, losing or ‘making’ weight to qualify or feel accepted in the sport

-• the strain of finding, maintaining or potentially losing sponsorship or contracts
+• strain of finding, maintaining or potentially losing sponsorship or contracts

-• an increased risk of online or cyber bullying, due to their raised profile
+• increased risks of online or cyber bullying, due to their raised profile

 • dealing with media scrutiny and a lack of privacy